Electricity

 Share

-Margün Energy intends to search for lithium in geothermal water in Seferihisar in western Turkey, where it took over a 12 MW geothermal power plant.
+Margün Energy intends to search for lithium in geothermal waters in Seferihisar in western Turkey, where it took over a 12 MW geothermal power plant.
 It also launched a project to add a photovoltaic unit of 5.4 MW to the existing facility and create a hybrid power plant.

 Turkey, the fourth in the world in geothermal power capacity, also has significant potential for lithium extraction.
 The production of the mineral used in batteries can increase the cost-effectiveness of geothermal energy projects.
 Margün Energy, listed at the Istanbul Stock Exchange since 2021, said it would conduct exploration works on 3,125 hectares in Izmir province.